Comparison of top chess players throughout history: Larry Kaufman (2023)

 He made a third list correcting by 2 points per year before 2017, instead of 2.5 points per year.
 That list again had Fischer first (2894) and Kasparov second (2861); and had Carlsen third on 2858.

 Subjective lists

 Many prominent players and chess writers have offered their own rankings of players.

 Bobby Fischer (1964 and 1970)

-In 1964, Bobby Fischer listed his top 10 in Chessworld magazine: Morphy, Staunton, Steinitz, Tarrasch, Chigorin, Alekhine, Capablanca, Spassky, Tal, and Reshevsky.
+In 1964, Bobby Fischer (World Champion from 1972 to 1975) listed his top 10 in the Chessworld magazine: Morphy, Staunton, Steinitz, Tarrasch, Chigorin, Alekhine, Capablanca, Spassky, Tal, and Reshevsky.
 He considered Morphy to be "perhaps the most accurate", writing: "In a set match he would beat anyone alive today."

 In 1970, Fischer named Morphy, Steinitz, Capablanca, Botvinnik, Petrosian, Tal, Spassky, Reshevsky, Svetozar Gligorić, and Bent Larsen the greatest chess players in history.

 Irving Chernev (1974)

 In 1974, popular chess author Irving Chernev published an article titled Who were the greatest? in the English magazine CHESS.
 He followed this up with his 1976 book The Golden Dozen, in which he ranked his all-time top twelve: 1.
 Capablanca, 2.
 Alekhine, 3.
 Lasker, 4.
 Fischer, 5.
 Botvinnik, 6.
 Petrosian, 7.
 Tal, 8.
 Smyslov, 9.
 Spassky, 10.
 Bronstein, 11.
 Rubinstein, and 12.
 Nimzowitsch.